CPPM Procedure Chapter H: Financial Reporting

 Guaranteed debt consists of the reportable debt of municipalities and other local governments, private enterprises and individuals, and debt and non-controlling interests of provincial Crown corporations that has been explicitly guaranteed or indemnified by the government, under the authority of a statute, as to net principal or redemption provisions.

-Financial Administration Act section 72(8) requires the reporting to the Legislature, as soon as possible after the commencement of each fiscal year, the details of guarantees and indemnities issued and approved by the Lieutenant Governor in Council or the Treasury Board during the preceding fiscal year.
-Ministries are to make a listing of the guarantees and indemnities issued during the fiscal year as a part of the ministry FYE package (government access only).
-Those indemnities that have been registered with the Risk Management Branch, Ministry of Finance, do not need to be included as this information will be obtained directly from them.
+Financial Administration Act section 72(8) requires the Minister of Finance to report to the Legislature, as soon as possible after the commencement of each fiscal year, the guarantees and indemnities approved by the Lieutenant Governor in Council or the Treasury Board during the preceding fiscal year.

 Procedures – Guaranteed Debts

-Each debt should be listed individually on the Statement Detail Form – Statement of Contingent Losses – Guaranteed Debt (government access only).
+Each debt should be listed individually on the Fiscal Year End Form – Statement of Contingent Losses – Guaranteed Debt (government access only).
 The total outstanding guarantee column should show the actual debt for which government is contingently liable at March 31.
 Where the debt is recorded and controlled through the Loan Administration Branch, Provincial Treasury, do not include it in the detailed listing, as this information will be obtained directly from them.

 A provision should be established for the probable losses on loan guarantees issued by each ministry.
 The amount of the provision may be determined by the loss experience of the guarantee program and sufficient to meet the expected payout for the guarantee to the lender.
 The provision should be recorded as an expense in the year the guarantee is issued and adjusted as necessary to cover the expected payout for the guarantee.
 The balance in the provision STOB 3240 must equal the total of the provision for probable loss reported on the Statement of Contingent Loss – Guaranteed Debt.
 The expense should be set up in a separate service line with a reference to section 74 of the Financial Administration Act.